 This document contains selected important information to help you make an informed investment decision and to help you understand your rights as an investor.
 This document is divided into two parts.
-The first part, from pages 2 through 32, contains general information applicable to all of the Funds.
-The second part, from pages 34 through 57, contains specific information about the Fund described in this document.
+The first part, from pages 1 through 36, contains general information applicable to the Fund.
+The second part, from pages 37 through 66, contains specific information about the Fund described in this document.

-No ETF Dealer (as defined below) or Designated Broker (as defined below) has been involved in the preparation of this Simplified Prospectus or has performed any review of the contents of this Simplified Prospectus and, as such, the ETF Dealers and the Designated Brokers do not perform many of the usual underwriting activities in connection with the distribution by the Fund of their exchange traded fund ("ETF") units under this Simplified Prospectus.
+No ETF Dealer (as defined below) or Designated Broker (as defined below) has been involved in the preparation of this Simplified Prospectus or has performed any review of the contents of this Simplified Prospectus and, as such, the ETF Dealers and the Designated Brokers do not perform many of the usual underwriting activities in connection with the distribution by the Fund of its ETF units under this Simplified Prospectus.